Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric

-Next, we extract the effective piezoelectric charge coefficient d$_{33,\mathrm{eff}}$, corresponding to the ratio between the amplitude of the generated charge and that of the applied force, as well as the phase information from the device response.
-Figure\,\ref{fig4}c shows d$_{33,\mathrm{eff}}$ as a function of excitation frequency in the range of 0.3--150\,Hz.
-The piezoelectric output is almost constant in the entire frequency range, confirming the high mechanical and electrical stability of our nanogenerators.
-The phase shift, obtained by subtracting the phase of the force signal from that of the charge signal, remains zero for all samples in the measured frequency range.
+Next, we extract the effective piezoelectric charge coefficient d$_{33,\mathrm{eff}}$, corresponding to the ratio between the amplitude of the generated charge and that of the applied force.
+Figure\,\ref{fig4}c (top panel) shows d$_{33,\mathrm{eff}}$ as a function of excitation frequency in the range of 0.3--150\,Hz.
+The piezoelectric charge signal is almost constant in the entire frequency range, confirming the high mechanical and electrical stability of our nanogenerators.
+Furthermore, the phase shift between the force and charge signals (bottom panel) remains zero for all samples in the measured frequency range.
 Based on our previous results \cite{buatip_acsappl.nanomater._2024}, this indicates metal polarity of the \AlScN nanowires, consistent with the polarity of the AlN nanowire stems \cite{azadmand_phys.statussolidirrl-rapidres.lett._2020,jaloustre_acsappl.nanomater._2021,buatip_acsappl.nanomater._2024}.